See what opportunities the BGC Niagara can offer you! Apply today.

 About the Position: The role of the Program Worker is to help carry out the day to day operations of the child care centre, helping implement programs for children in care within the requirements of the current curriculum following How Does Learning Happen?

-BGC Niagara is hiring Before and After School Program Worker’s for assigned locations in:
+The BGC Niagara is hiring Before and After School Program Worker’s for assigned locations in the Niagara Region.

 Employment type: